-Dolby Atmos: Why it's cool, how it works and how to get it
+Surround all around: Dolby Atmos explained

 So what about the home?

 Theaters are great and all, but most of us watch more movies at home.
+Atmos isn't even just about home theater anymore either, as Dolby has been branching the format out into music.
+Tidal and Amazon Music now offer a small selection of titles that have been remixed in Atmos, and along with Sony's competing 360 Reality Audio, the number of beyond-stereo tracks is only growing.

+To let mobile users experience both Atmos music and movies, many newer mobile devices have a version of the technology called Dolby Atmos for Headphones.
+Though those are stereo-only, they're designed to simulate Atmos effects with any headphones.
+It's available for Xbox and PC as well, for $15, via the Dolby Access app.

-Let's get this out of the way first: obviously most people aren't going to install height speakers in their ceiling.
-That's fine because there are a growing number of speakers that either feature built-in height channels or fit on top of existing models.
-Imagine a standard tower or bookshelf speaker, but on top is an upward-firing driver that's addressed separately.
+If you're listening at home, though, let's get this out of the way first: Obviously most people aren't going to install height speakers in their ceiling.
+That's fine because there are a growing number of speakers and soundbars that either feature built-in height channels or fit on top of existing models.
+In the case of a standard tower or bookshelf speaker you can fit a speaker model on top that has a separate, upward-firing driver.
 These speakers bounce sound off the ceiling to mimic "real" height speakers.
-I've heard a few of these and they work surprisingly well.
-Not as well as real height speakers, of course, but it works and it's a far simpler option if you aren't interested in installing speakers in or near the ceiling.
+I've heard quite a few of these and they work surprisingly well.
+Not as well as real height speakers, of course, but it works and is a far simpler option if you aren't interested in installing speakers in or near the ceiling.

-So yes, if you want to take advantage of Atmos you'll need new hardware.
+So yes, if you want to take advantage of true Atmos surround you'll need new hardware.
 But Dolby Digital is still the default for everything, so this isn't a required upgrade.
 If you're not interested in Atmos, your gear will still work.
 Even if you get a 4K Blu-ray player with dual HDMI outputs to connect to your older receiver, it will still work if it doesn't have Atmos.
-It will just play Dolby Digital or Dolby Digital Plus track.
+It will just play a Dolby Digital or Dolby Digital Plus track.

-But if you want height channels, more channels or other benefits of Atmos, then you'll need a receiver that can decode it and a source that provides it.
+But if you want height channels, more channels or other benefits of Atmos, then you'll need a receiver or soundbar that can decode it and a source that provides it.
 (Those sources include 4K Blu-ray players, some media streamers and some game consoles.)
 And you'll need Atmos content, of course, which we'll discuss in a moment.

 To the right, you'll see a couple of Atmos home setup examples.
-At the top, specially designed upward firing speakers.
+At the top, specially designed upward-firing speakers.
 Each is a traditional speaker but also has separate drivers that shoot sound to bounce off the ceiling.
 These are tuned so the bounced audio sounds correct to your ears.
 At the bottom, a soundbar designed to do the same.

-Since you've got a greater number of possible speakers, how many could you have if you really wanted to go nuts?
+Atmos also lets you have a greater number of possible speakers.
+So how many could you have if you really wanted to go nuts?
 24… plus 10 height speakers.
 Yep, 34 speakers if you want.
 You don't need to do that, of course.
 But if you've got a bunch of spare speakers and amps laying around and a room that can fit them, go for it.

-A handful of mobile devices, such as the Amazon Fire HD 8 and 10, also have have a version of the technology (called Dolby Atmos for Headphones) built in.
-Though those are stereo only, they're designed to simulate Atmos effects with any headphones.

-Dolby uses a slightly different twist to describe Atmos home systems.
+For Atmos, Dolby uses a slightly different twist to the nomenclature of home systems.
 Traditionally a "5.1" system has three speakers up front, two on the sides or in back, and a single subwoofer.
-If you added two height speakers, Dolby would describe this system as a "5.1.2" system.
-I'm not sure that will catch on, but if you see "a 7.2.4 home theater" you can deduce that it's probably got three speakers up front, two on the sides, two in back, two subwoofers, and four height speakers.
+If you then added two Atmos height speakers, Dolby would describe this system as a "5.1.2" system.
+If you see "a 7.2.4 home theater" you can deduce that it's probably got three speakers up front, two on the sides, two in back, two subwoofers and four height speakers.

 All around

 In addition to the gear, you'll also need Atmos content.
 That's actually pretty easy.
-If you're streaming you can find it on Netflix and VUDU.
+If you're streaming you can find it on Netflix and Vudu.
 On disc it can be found on 4K and regular Blu-ray discs.
-It's even in a handful of video games including Star Wars Battlefront and Overwatch for PC and Xbox One.
+It's even in a handful of video games.

 Chances are if the movie is 4K, it's also Atmos -- though that doesn't mean it's in Atmos everywhere you can find that movie.
 It might be available with Atmos on the 4K Blu-ray, but not on Amazon, for example.
 Just keep in mind there won't be compatibility issues.
 If you buy a movie that features Atmos it will also have an audio track your current gear can play, minus the height channels.

 Is it worth upgrading all your gear to take advantage of Atmos?
-No. It's cool, but if you're not a home theater junkie this might be more money than you need to spend if you're nota taking advantage of it.
+No. It's cool, but if you're not a home theater junkie this might be more money than you need to spend if you're not taking advantage of it.
 When you're ready to upgrade anyway, chances are the gear you're considering will have Atmos.
-For example, most of our favorite receivers already work with Atmos.
-Prices start at around $400 for the Onkyo TX-NR575, but you'll need to spend at least several hundred more on a set of speakers such as the accompanying Atmos kit.
+For example, most of our favorite receivers already work with Atmos, as do several of our favorite soundbars.

-On the sound bar side it's a little more expensive still, with the LG SJ9 costing a cool $900.
-As a result, if you want to get into Atmos investing in a receiver and upgrading speakers as you go is the most cost-effective solution right now.

 Got a question for Geoff?
-First, check out all the other articles he's written on topics like why all HDMI cables are the same, TV resolutions explained, LED LCD vs. OLED and more.
+First, check out all the other articles he's written on topics like why you shouldn't buy expensive HDMI cables, TV resolutions explained, how HDR works and more.

 Still have a question?
-Tweet at him @TechWriterGeoff then check out his travel photography on Instagram.
+Tweet at him @TechWriterGeoff, then check out his travel photography on Instagram.
 He also thinks you should check out his best-selling sci-fi novel and its sequel.

+Discuss: Dolby Atmos: Why it's cool, how it works and how to get it